tubleisabella-cellmol/CysticFibrosis-CFTR-cell-browse/README.md

 Nearly all non-epithelial clusters show little to no detectable expression, including capillary/vascular cells (Capillary, Artery, Vein, Bronchial Vessel), stromal cells (Pericyte, Fibroblast, Myofibroblast), and immune cells (T cells, B cells, Monocytes, Macrophages, Dendritic cells).

+### Identify the Cell Types Expressing Your Gene

+a.
+Cell type/cluster with the strongest visible expression: Club_P3 and Alveolar Epithelial Type 2_P3 (including "Signaling" AT2_P3) show the highest density of orange/red-colored cells.

+b.
+Another cell type/cluster with detectable expression: Goblet_P3 and Ionocyte_P3 show some scattered detectable expression, though less dense than Club/AT2.

+c.
+Cell type/cluster with relatively low or undetected expression: Alveolar Epithelial Type 1_P3 and Ciliated_P3/Proximal Ciliated_P3 show almost entirely pale blue (undetected) coloring.

+d.
+Expression pattern: Cell-type restricted, concentrated within the airway/alveolar epithelial compartment rather than broad across all lung cell types.

+**Interpretation based on the selected dataset**

+CFTR's concentration in Club cells and Alveolar Epithelial Type 2 cells may reflect these cells' roles in secretory and surfactant-related functions, which could involve fluid and ion transport processes that CFTR, as a chloride channel, would support.
+The relatively low signal in Ciliated and Alveolar Epithelial Type 1 cells is consistent with their more structural/gas-exchange roles, which may rely less on CFTR-mediated chloride transport.
+However, since the well-known "ionocyte-dominant" CFTR pattern from other studies wasn't the clearest signal here, this may reflect differences in sequencing depth, capture efficiency, or the specific population sampled in this particular dataset rather than a contradiction of the broader biology.